What exactly is product management?

 Product management has, of course, come a long way since.
 Marketing and product are usually now functionally split in the following ways:

-• marketing teams own brand and customer acquisition, usually with specific product marketing activities
+• Marketing teams own brand and customer acquisition, usually with specific product marketing activities

-• product teams own the value proposition and development of a product, often using an Agileproduct management method
+• Product teams own the value proposition and development of a product, often using an Agile product management method

 But you can still see plenty of ties to the role’s history at P&G. Intuit's founder Scott Cook, for example, a former “brand man” at Procter & Gamble, brought brand management principles to Intuit in the 1980s.
 Quicken is now one of the most successful modern business case studies, rolling out at-home finance products for non-financial users and becoming one of the largest mortgage lenders in America.
 Cook attributes this success to keeping his product and product teams closely aligned with customer needs.